bootstrap-vue/bootstrap-vue/src/components/input-group/README.md

 ```

 In the above example, we have use the `.sr-only` class on a `<span>` to visualy hide the custom
-control labels (while making them still accessible to screen reader users), and used the utility
+control's label content (while making them still accessible to screen reader users), and used the
-class `.mr-n2` to add a negative right margin to hide the "gutter" space between the control and
+utility class `.mr-n2` to add a negative right margin to compensate for the "gutter" space between
-the hidden label.
+the control and the hidden label.

 ## Dropdowns